-Preservation of evidence is important and may be collected even if you chose not to make a report to law enforcement.
-It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen area where they were assaulted, if the offense occurred within the past 96 hours, so that evidence may be preserved which may assist in proving the alleged criminal offense has occurred or is occurring.
-This may be helpful in obtaining a protection order or criminal prosecution, if the victim choses to file an offense report or for a protection order.
+Preservation of evidence is important and may be collected even if a complainant chooses not to make a report to law enforcement or Title IX.
+It is important that an alleged victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen area where they were assaulted, if the offense occurred within the past 120 hours, so that evidence may be preserved which may assist in proving the alleged criminal offense has occurred.
+This may be helpful in obtaining a protection order or for a criminal prosecution, if the victim chooses to file an offense report or for a protection order.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.

-Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of documents, which would be useful to the police or a Title IX hearing board.
+Victims of sexual harassment, sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs, or other copies of documents, which would be useful to the police or a Title IX investigators.

-As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with the Dallas College Police or other law enforcement to preserve evidence in the event that the victim changes her/his mind at a later date.
+As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, prosecution, disciplinary proceedings, or obtaining protection orders related to the incident more difficult.
+If a victim chooses not to make a complaint regarding an incident, they nevertheless should consider speaking with the Dallas College Police or other law enforcement to preserve evidence in the event the individual changes their mind at a later date.